Guides

 - Ignoring controller comfort in a game that asks for long building sessions.

-If you only have time for one launch-night test, make it a save test.
+If you only have time for one test, make it a save test.
 Place storage, place power, move one resource, save, quit, reload, and check whether the base returns exactly as expected.
 That result matters more than rushing to the next island.

 Next Pages to Open

-Launch Session Order
+First Session Order

 FAQ

-What platforms are planned for Solarpunk?
+What platforms list Solarpunk?

 Is Solarpunk co-op?